 - cold, burning, or numb toes

-- slow or absent pulse in the feet
+- weak or absent pulse in the feet

-- heavy or numb sensations in the muscles
+- sensations of heaviness or numbness in the muscles

 Causes of PVD vary and depend on the type a person has.

-Arteriosclerosis, which is caused by changes in the structure of the blood vessels, is a common cause of organic PVD.
+Arteriosclerosis, which is due to changes in the structure of the blood vessels, is the most common cause of PVD.

-Atherosclerosis, which is a specific type of arteriosclerosis, occurs when plaque (fats and other substances) build up in the blood vessels.
-Atherosclerosis can restrict blood flow, and if left untreated, can cause clots.
-Clots block the arteries and cause loss of limbs or organ damage.
+Atherosclerosis occurs when plaque (fats and other substances) builds up in the blood vessels.
+Atherosclerosis can restrict blood flow and, if left untreated, cause clots.
+Clots block the arteries and can cause loss of limbs or organ damage.

 Common risk factors for atherosclerosis include: